jmarkman/sf5-grind-to-diamond/src/content/writing/findings.md

 ## Find a group to practice with

 You *can* go it alone, but it's way easier to find people to play with in lobbies.
-Be warned: running sets will be an entirely different world versus playing ranked matchmaking (or matchmaking in general) and the headspace you might have for, but finding a group of people who are not only people you'd consider friends but also more experienced than you is a massive game changer.
+Be warned: running sets will be an entirely different world versus playing ranked matchmaking (or matchmaking in general) but finding a group of people who are not only people you'd consider friends but also more experienced than you is a massive game changer.

 I see a lot of people approach playing with others in sets with an overenthusiastic mindset of "hehe yeah getting my ass beat is all part of the experience" but your newfound group/friends can be great players but be awful explainers when you finally do have a question, which is why I don't really like this mindset.

 The mindset I would probably espouse if your group *doesn't* have good explainers is "I'm here to play some ${fightingGame} with my friends, and I want to try to do **x**" where x is something small, tangible, and realistic like "land this light > light > special combo as a punish when my friend inevitably misspaces their good-but-minus button".

 The more you practice with a group with that mindset, the more they get to know about you and your playstyle.
 Even if they aren't the best explainers, they can find gaps in your gameplay and offer what they know, even if it's just "you don't do ${thing} so I just feel comfortable doing ${otherThing}".

+Side note: bad explainers can also take the opposite form of being overly-wordy, delving quickly into theoreticals, mental exercises, and mindsets.
+There was a certain individual who frequented several character discords in Street Fighter 5 who would interject themselves into conversations spurred from questions, bringing all of their ultra gold experience to bear with little impact.

 ---